verbb/social-login/README.md

-# Social Login Plugin for Craft CMS
+# Social Login plugin for Craft CMS
 <img width="500" src="https://verbb.imgix.net/plugins/social-login/social-login-social-card.png?v=1">

 Social Login adds SSO (Single Sign-On) capabilities to your Craft site to let your users login or register via their own social media accounts like Facebook, Google, Microsoft, Apple and loads more.
 It's also a handy plugin to use when you want to "connect" user accounts to these providers, along with helpers for calling APIs.